RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ```
 If more than one of the BIOS above is provided, then the latest revision of the BIOS available is automatically chosen.

-The recognized name can be all uppercase or all lowercase so if saving space and using **PCSX-ReARMed** is a concern, then you may want to consider renaming **scph1001.bin** to **SCPH1001.BIN** instead of having two copies of the same BIOS.
+The recognized name can be all uppercase OR all lowercase.

 ### PCSX-ReARMed